gamblevore/PicoMsg/README.md

 This is what you get back.
 Ignore the "`Remains`" field you don't need it.
 This gives you the `Length` of the data, and the `Data` itself. `Data` is allocated with `malloc` and you have to `free` it after.

-    bool PicoMsgSend (PicoComms* M, const void* data, int n=-1); // unimplemented.
+`bool PicoMsgSend (PicoComms* M, const void* data, int n=-1);`    (unimplemented.)

 ###Utils

-    int PicoMsgErr (PicoComms* M);

-Gets back an error, if any occurred that forced the thing to close.
+`int PicoMsgErr (PicoComms* M);`    Gets back an error, if any occurred that forced the thing to close.
 If the comms is still open, then the error is 0.

-    void* PicoMsgSay (PicoComms* M, const char* A, const char* B="", int Iter=0, bool Strong=true);

-Prints a string to stdout.
+`void* PicoMsgSay (PicoComms* M, const char* A, const char* B="", int Iter=0, bool Strong=true);`    Prints a string to stdout.
 This can be used to debug or report things.
 This helpfully mentions if we are the parent or not, and also mentions our Comm's name.

-    PicoMessageConfig* PicoMsgConfig (PicoComms* M);

-Gets the config object!
+`PicoMessageConfig* PicoMsgConfig (PicoComms* M);`    Gets the config object!
 Now you can do useful things like set PicoMsg's name, which it uses during error-reporting.

     struct PicoMessageConfig {
         const char* Name;